zohaib99k/nft-market/README.md

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract
+It comes with a sample contract, a test for that

 Try running some of the following tasks: